-Italy: For private use, a general

-authorization is required if WAS/ RI AN's are used outside own premises.

-General authorization required for Luxembourg: Implemented

-network and service supply.

-Russian Limited

-e.i.r.p 100mW.
-Permitted to use only for indoor applications, closed industrial and warehouse areas.

-and on board aircraft.
+Italy: - For private use, a general authorization is required if WAS/RLAN's are used outside own premises.
+Luxembourg: Implemented General authorization required for network and service supply.
+Russian Federation: Limited e.i.r.p 100mW.
+Permitted to use only for indoor applications, closed industrial and warehouse areas, and on board aircraft.
 Permitted to use for local networks of aircraft crew service communications on board aircraft in area of the airport and at all stages of flight.

-2. Permitted to use for public wireless access local networks on board aircraft during a flight at the altitude not less than 3000m authorization is required if WAS/RLAN's are used outside own premises.
+Permitted to use for public wireless access local networks on board aircraft during a flight at the altitude not less than 3000m.